Tony Wen: Career

 Wen is regarded as an important historical figure in Indonesia for his role in helping Indonesia financially shortly after independence.

 During the Indonesian National Revolution, Tony Wen was known as the leader of the Chinese Rebel Front (BPTH) (Barisan Pemberontak Tionghoa) in Solo.
 Furthermore, as acknowledged by former Vice President Adam Malik in "Serving the Republic Volume 2" (1978:5), Tony was also a center forward for the then-famous PSIS (Solo) team.
 Furthermore, as a trader, Tony Wen also provided logistics for the Indonesian army, which was in disarray at the time.

 Following Indonesia's Independence, In the 1950s, he was appointed as a member of the Indonesian Olympic Committee and a member of the Football Association of Indonesia (PSSI).
 In 1952, he became a member of the Indonesian National Party (PNI).
 From August 1954 to March 1956, he was appointed a member of the House of Representatives (constituent assembly) representing the PNI for the South Sumatra electoral district.
 He served in the Interim Democratic Cabinet and in 1955 was in the Ali Sastroamidjojo Cabinet.
 Tony also continued to be involved in sports.
 He was also active in the basketball branch.
-Tony became one of the founders of the Indonesian Basketball Association (Perbasi) on October 23, 1951 and was the first chairman of Perbasi.
+Tony became one of the founders of the Indonesian Basketball Association (Perbasi) on 23 October 1951 and was the first chairman of Perbasi.

 Death

 Tony Wen's House in Sungailiat, Bangka.

-Wen passed away on May 30, 1963, and was buried in Menteng, Central Jakarta.
+Wen died on 30 May 1963, and was buried in Menteng, Central Jakarta.